 - Jonathan Tabib's idea:

-A screen protector with the ability to increase the screen image depending on the lens number in the glasses of the user.
+A screen protector with the ability to enlarge the screen image according to one's lens number.

 - Dana Koren's ideas:

 1) An application that scans your closet and knows how to fit your clothes depending on your preferred style every day.

 2) A special spoon that cools your soup.
 The students asked: "Will it be electrical?
 How will it cool?